markmoxon/elite-a-source-code-bbc-micro/README.md

 This repository contains the original source code for Angus Duggan's Elite-A on the BBC Micro.

 You can build the fully functioning game from this source.
-[Two releases](#building-different-releases-of-elite-a) are currently supported: the officially released version from Angus's site, and the version produced by the original source discs (which was never released).
+[Three releases](#building-different-releases-of-elite-a) are currently supported: the officially released version from Angus's site, and the version produced by the original source discs (which was never released).

 Elite-A is legendary amongst BBC Elite fans, and remains a deeply impressive project that has achieved almost mythical status in the Acorn retro scene (and deservedly so).
 Ian Bell, co-author of the original Elite, has this to say on his website: